InformationWeek

 InformationWeek is a digital magazine which conducts corresponding face-to-face events, virtual events, and research.
-It is headquartered in San Francisco, California and was first published in 1985 by CMP Media, later called Informa.
+It is headquartered in San Francisco, California and was first published in 1985 by CMP Media, later became part of Informa TechTarget.
 The print edition of the magazine has ceased, with the last issue published on June 24, 2013.

 History

 The print edition began in 1985 using the name Information Week.